Scheduling

 There are no required groupings for this profile.

-This section shows how the transactions of the profile are combined to address the use cases.
+The following subsections show how the transactions of the profile are combined to address the use cases.

 The FHIR specification defines several resources to describe scheduling-related information.
 The Schedule, Slot, and Appointment resources are intended to be compatible with the iCalendar specification.
 A survey of existing implementations, however, showed that there is very little commonality among existing FHIR server implementations, which suggests that an operation-based specification will improve interoperability in this area.